 Commercial law, sometimes referred to as merchant law or trading law, is the body of legislation that applies to businesses’ relationships, rights, and duties and individuals engaged in commerce.
 It is sometimes considered an independent branch of criminal law and involves public policy and civil law matters.

 The private sector of the economy comprises companies, associations, firms, partnerships, associations, trusts, etc. -these entities engage in commercial activity through a wide range of activities.
+It covers somewhere close to 90 percent of employment in the developing world, including both formal and informal jobs.
 A company is an example of this: a partnership, trust, etc. where there is a private property involved.
 The most common area of business law is business law.
 Business Law covers the entire spectrum of private activity related to the commercial enterprise, from production to distribution.
 As mentioned, it also encompasses criminal activity such as fraud and embezzlement.
 Some forms of commercial law include personal injury law (which deals with medical and property rights), corporate law, labor law (which deals with worker’s compensation claims), patent law (which include patent infringement), intellectual property law (which cover patents), real property law (which deal with the ownership of the real estate and buildings), and bankruptcy law.

 In addition to all of these areas of business law, there is also contract law that deals with the legal rights of parties to contracts, including the right to enter into such contracts, the obligations of parties to such contracts, the termination of such contracts, the obligations of parties to any agreement in effect between the parties and other related issues.
 A few of the common areas of contract law include securities law (which deals with the legal rights of buyers and sellers of securities, including securities issued by banks and other institutions); labor law (which deals with employees and the legal rights of employers, such as minimum wages, holiday pay, maternity and paternity benefits, etc.